mattbullen/rust-steganography/README.md

 ## Steganography using the Rust language

 A hobby project to learn the [Rust](https://doc.rust-lang.org/book/second-edition/) language.
-This project encodes a message inside the color/alpha channels of a PNG image's pixels, then later decodes the message to a terminal window.
+This project uses [steganography](https://en.wikipedia.org/wiki/Steganography): it encodes a message inside the color/alpha channels of a PNG image's pixels, then later decodes the message to a terminal window.

 To encode an image, build and run with: